zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 This can be leveraged to train network with more neurons, while not overflowing the accumulator, using a technique called [pruning](../advanced-topics/pruning.md), where the developer can impose a number of zero-valued weights.
 Torch [provides support for pruning](https://pytorch.org/tutorials/intermediate/pruning_tutorial.html) out of the box.

-The following code shows how to use pruning in our previous example:
+The following code shows how to use pruning in the previous example:

 <!--pytest-codeblocks:cont-->